Travel in Austria

 Stadion Center – Stadium Mall

 Right outside the U2 subway station (the purple line) you’ll find a small and pleasant mall.
 The mall is located right next to Vienna’s stadium, hence its name.
-Behind the mall is a bus terminal from which lines depart to nearby countries like the Czech Republic, Serbia, etc. The mall has several brand stores, food retail chains, gift and toy shops, bags, shoes, and more.
+Behind the mall is a bus terminal from which lines depart to nearby countries like the Czech Republic, Germany, Serbia, etc. The mall has several brand stores, food retail chains, gift and toy shops, bags, shoes, and more.
 If you are not taking a bus that departs from the bus station behind the mall, don’t make a special trip; there are much better shopping centers.

 Opening Hours: